 Here are some tips on what to look for with different types of insurance.

 Reviewing your life insurance regularly helps ensure it's still meeting your financial goals and reflects major changes in your everyday life.
 This type of insurance is particularly important to monitor.
 When the policy does come into play, you’ll want the process to be as simple as possible for your beneficiaries.

-Situations in which you may want to consider revising you coverage can include:
+Situations in which you may want to consider revising your coverage can include:

 Life insurance policies are especially personal, so be prepared to provide information such as medical records and your beneficiaries’ Social Security numbers.
 Make sure to speak with a professional about your coverage needs.

-Your health needs may change over time and whether you’re insured through your employer or purchase on your own.
+Your health needs may change over time, as well whether you’re insured through an employer or purchase on your own.
 In addition to your own needs, changing state and federal laws can affect the type of coverage available to you, making a review even more important.